emt-vessels/prompts/docs/training/daily_mcq.md

 * Keep questions within EMT scope (Irish context)
 * Avoid unnecessary complexity
 * Focus on learning, not just testing
+* Only use medications, dosages, routes, and indications permitted for:
+  - Emergency Medical Technician (EMT)
+  - CFR Advanced (CFR-A)
+* Do NOT include paramedic or advanced paramedic medications or skills unless explicitly asked.
+* Always use Irish medication names (e.g. Salbutamol, Chlorphenamine, GTN, not US equivalents).
+* All doses, routes, and repeat intervals must match PHECC CPGs.
+* If unsure, default to the safest PHECC-compliant answer.

 ---